- Marijuana and Terpenes: An OverviewPosted 1378 days ago

 • Marijuana smokers are still at risk of mild conditions like chronic bronchitis

 TruthOnPot.com – Most people are aware that tobacco use can lead to numerous lung problems, including impaired breathing and, in some cases, cancer.

 While usually seen as less harmful, smoking marijuana is also thought to be bad for your lungs.
 But is this a myth or reality?

 Marijuana Vs. Tobacco

-Worse, cannabis smoke also deposits a hefty amount of carcinogen-containing tar into the lungs – 4 times as much tar as an equivalent cigarette would due to the way marijuana joints are usually rolled (loosely packed and unfiltered).
+Worse, cannabis smoke deposits a hefty amount of carcinogen-containing tar into the lungs – up to 4 times as much as cigarettes do, according to some studies.
+This is due to the way marijuana joints are usually rolled (loosely packed and unfiltered).

 What The Studies Show